nooowavailable/tunedetectivex/README.md

 ### Disclaimer on Code Generation

 This app was developed primarily with the help of AI tools such as ChatGPT.
 Most of the code was generated through iterative prompting, testing, and refinement of AI-generated suggestions.
+It's open source so everybody can audit it.

 However, the **core idea, concept, and vision behind this app are 100% my own**.
 It's a personal project that genuinely matters to me, and I’ve put real thought and care into shaping it.